whitneyburton/portfolios/students/1603/kris-sparks/20160428-kris-sparks-m1.markdown

 ### Giving Feedback

 The Turing student-community is very supportive, both emotionally and technically.
-The support I received from other students was the only reason I made it through the first month.
+The support I received from other students is the only reason I made it through the first month.

 ### Being a Community Member